Getting started

 After the project is created you'll see a DSN on theSetup tab.
 It looks like:

-https://<public_key>@glitchreplay.com/<project_id>The public key is safe to ship in browser bundles — it's scoped to ingest only, and authenticates which project an event belongs to.
+The public key (the long hex string) is safe to ship in browser bundles — it's scoped to ingest only, and authenticates which project an event belongs to.
 It is not a secret.
-(The Sentry SDK convention; same trust model.)
+(Same trust model as the Sentry DSN.)

 Sentry.init({